milad-ai/db4032/syllabus.md

 Attendance is required, and exceeding four absences may result in a penalty of up to 2 points off your total grade.
 Active participation in both in-class activities and the online message board is highly encouraged.

+## Collaboration Policy

+We expect that all work on homework assignments, projects, and exams will be completed independently.
+You are not permitted to copy any part of another student's solution, collaborate with another student on your project or homework, or use solutions from unauthorized sources, including the Internet.

 ## **Generative AI Usage Guidelines**